SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-11-3-takes-covid-vax-safety.md

   looking for the by-products.
 Doing metagenomics, specifically focused on the SARS-CoV2 genome, is a way to tell which strains are in circulation with a _very_ high level of honesty not relying on anybody reporting anything.
-(Unless use of a toilet constitutes "reporting", in which case I really don't want to hear about your theory of "reporting".)
+(Unless use of a toilet constitutes reporting, in which case I really don't want to hear about your theory of "reporting".)

 This has been a big deal for some time with COVID-19; we've been writing enthusiastically about it in this CLBTNR for some years now.